 Discovering that someone in your family may have a learning disorder can generate mixed feelings of relief, concern and stress.
 If your child or teen has consistently struggled at school, understanding the cause is the first step to helping them reach their full potential.
 Arranging a cognitive assessment for a learning disorder will help you and your family plan the best way to move forward.
-Our Neuropsychologists, Dr Kate Elliott, Holly Nelson and Juhi Sanghavi specialise in conducting cognitive assessments for developmental and learning disorders, and a range of other conditions affecting the brain.
+Our Neuropsychologists, Dr Kate Elliott, Holly Nelson and Juhi Sanghavi are experienced in conducting cognitive assessments for developmental and learning disorders, and a range of other conditions affecting the brain.
 We also have several qualified and experienced ASD Assessors who offer Autism assessments for children and teens at Gateway Psychological Services: